luismeyer/microhome/readme.md

-# Telehome
+# Microhome

-TeleHome is an Application which manages your smarthome devices.
+Microhome is an Application which manages your smarthome devices.
 With a micro service approach all parts of the application are easy replaceable and expandable.

 You can get more informations in the different packages.